Attic Fans Pros and Cons – 12 Facts You Need to Know

 Solar-Powered Fans Are Safer

 There is the possibility of traditional line-powered attic fans creating negative pressure zones.
-When this happens, they will pull conditioned from the interior of the home.
+When this happens, they will pull air from the air conditioning system of the home.
 But beyond that, they may also pull toxic gases like carbon monoxide from combustion devices in the house.
 The retention of such toxic gases in the house is potentially lethal.
-This is unlikely to happen with a solar-powered fan.
+This is unlikely to happen with a solar fan.

 You May Get Government Incentives for Using Solar Power